Use Burp Suite with Genymotion Desktop

 adb push 9a5ba575.0 /system/etc/security/cacerts/

-After the device reboots, browsing to Settings -> Security -> Trusted Credentials should show the new “Portswigger CA” as a system trusted CA:
+After the device has rebooted, browsing to Settings -> Security -> Trusted Credentials should show the new “Portswigger CA” as a system trusted CA:

 Step 3 – Set Android global proxy to Burp Suite proxy